harfbuzz/harfbuzz-wasm-examples/README.md

 ![](inception/inception.gif)

-*The "inception" shaper is admittedly complex, but it's only 159 lines of heavily commented Rust code.
+*The "inception" shaper is admittedly complex, but it's only 159 lines of really heavily commented Rust code.
 You'll be fine!*

 ---